Stash API

 In non-prod environments file assets are set to automatically expire in 30 days.

-Example: File upload with metadata
+Example: File upload with metadata and 10 minute expiration

 Upon successful upload, your application should store the value of the uuid attribute for later reference.
 Note in the example below, we've set the name to admissions_supp_hawkid.txt to override the original name provided by the uploader.